Do I Need Title Insurance When Buying a Home?

 - Errors in land registry records

-- Certain undisclosed liens, encumbrances or claims affecting the property
+- Certain undisclosed liens, encumbrances or claims

 - Boundary disputes and survey problems